noahweasley/Node-User-Settings/README.md

 #### Type: `Function`

-A Node-Js qualified callback with any error that occurred as the first argument and a String; the value which was mapped to the key specified
+A Node-Js qualified callback with any error that occurred as the first argument and a String as the second argument, representing the value which was mapped to the key specified

 **Example**